 the veggies:

-2Tablespoonsolive oil
+1/4cupolive oil

-1largeonion- sliced thin
+1mediumonion- sliced thin

-1mediumred bell pepper- sliced thin
+1mediumred bell pepper (or any color)- sliced thin

 1mediumgreen bell pepper- sliced thin

-3clovesgarlic- diced
+3clovesgarlic- minced

 kosher salt and freshly ground black pepper- to taste